 A Brief History of Shipping Containers

-The humble shipping container could be simply regarded by many as just a big steel box; but it is so much more than that.
+The humble shipping container could be simply regarded by many as just a big steel box, but it is so much more than that.
 Those who understand its importance for global trade, associate the container as one of the most significant inventions in the world to date.

 The idea of a steel container loaded with goods for easy transportation was thought up originally by an American man named Malcolm McLean.
 McLean was the owner of a trucking business in the United States of America, who after purchasing a steamship company wanted an easy method to transport goods from the truck to the ship.